Dynamic correlations in the conserved Manna sandpile: Dynamic correlations in the steady state

 The sytem violates detailed balance and eventually reaches a nonequilibrium (quasi-)steady state, which is not described by the familiar equilibrium Boltzmann-Gibbs distribution and whose probability measure is apriori unknown.
 The steady state of the system is usually charactarized through a global order parameter, called the activity $a(\rhobar)$, defined as the density of active sites,

 where $N_a$ is the total number of active sites in the system and $\langle . \rangle$ denotes the steady-state average.
 Interestingly the system has a nontrivial spatio-temporal structure and, upon tuning the global density $\rhobar$, undergoes an absorbing phase transition.
 That is, above a critical density $\rho_c$, there are dynamical activities in the system, but, below the critical density, the dynamical activities in the steady state cease and consequently there are no movements of particles in the system.
-The absorbing phase transition in the conserved Manna sandpile has been intesively studied in the past and can be charactarized by the following critical exponents \cite{Dickman_2001} - the order-parameter exponent $\beta$, the correlation-length exponent $\nu_\perp$ and the dynamic exponent $z$: Up on approaching criticality from above, we have the following scaling behavior of activity $a(\Delta) \sim \Delta^\beta$, correlation length $\xi \sim \Delta^{-\nu_\perp}$, and the relaxation time $\tau_r \sim L^z$ where relative density $\Delta = \rhobar - \rho_c > 0$ and the critical density $\rho_c \approx 0.94885$.
+The absorbing phase transition in the conserved Manna sandpile has been intesively studied in the past and can be charactarized by the following critical exponents - the order-parameter exponent $\beta$, the correlation-length exponent $\nu_\perp$ and the dynamic exponent $z$: Up on approaching criticality from above, we have the following scaling behavior of activity $a(\Delta) \sim \Delta^\beta$, correlation length $\xi \sim \Delta^{-\nu_\perp}$, and the relaxation time $\tau_r \sim L^z$ where relative density $\Delta = \rhobar - \rho_c > 0$ and we use the critical density $\rho_c \approx 0.94885$, as estimated in Ref. \cite{Dickman_2001}, throughout our paper.

 One can write update rules in an infinitesimal time-interval between time $t$ and $t+\dd{t}$ as given below,

 where $\Sigma = (3/4) (\hata_{i+1}+\hata_{i-1}) + \hata_i$; here $\hata_i$ is an indicator function with $\hata_i = 1$ if the site is active and $\hata_i = 0$ otherwise.
 Using the above update rules eq.\eqref{eq:manna update rules}, we can write the time evolution equation of the first moment of local mass as